Testing Stability Properties in Graphical Hedonic Games: Introduction

 Graph representations provide a compact means to encode structural connections between players.
 A formal study of graphical hedonic games is provided by \citet{pet:graphical-hg-bounded-tw:16}.
 A popular variant is to encode a game as a network where players correspond to vertices and edges illustrate friendship relations.
-Players that are no friends are often referred to as enemies.
+Players that are not friends are often referred to as enemies.
 Preferences are extended either by prioritising appreciation of friends or aversion to enemies~\cite{dim-etal:hg-fe:06}.
 However, if the game is very large, many players may not be involved in any relationship.
 In this scenario, it is natural to consider a more general model.
 For each player, the set of other players is divided into three subsets: friends, enemies and neutral players~\cite{ota-etal:hg-fen:17}, which is what we call the FEN-encoding.
-Furthermore, we bound the number of friends and enemies per player by a constant (for example, if the players are humans, this phenomenon is known as \emph{Dunbar's number}~\cite{DUNBAR1992469}, which describes the maximum number of stable relationships a single person can maintain).
-Under restrictions such as bounded degree and bounded treewidth, some stability questions become solvable in linear time~\cite{pet:graphical-hg-bounded-tw:16}.
+Furthermore, we bound the number of friends and enemies per player by a constant. \revc{For example, if the players are humans, it is known that each player can only maintain a limited number of stable relationships to other humans~\cite{DUNBAR1992469,dunbar1998grooming}.
+This number is known as \emph{Dunbar's number}, and empirical estimates are smaller than 300~\cite{hernando2010unravelling}.
+If the players are advertisements, advertisers might expect positive or negative effects for a limited number of other advertisements when placed on the same web page (e.g., an ad for a phone and an ad for an accessory item might up-sell while two ads for comparable phone models might only cross-sell).} Under restrictions such as bounded degree and bounded treewidth, some stability questions become solvable in linear time~\cite{pet:graphical-hg-bounded-tw:16}.
 Nevertheless, this still incurs the evaluation of the whole game in order to verify whether a coalition structure is stable.
 Given the local views of individual vertices within hedonic games, it would be preferable and much more practical to ask only a sample of players for their individual preferences and deduce global properties.